-- View their schedule
+- View their schedule and ensure accuracy of days worked

 - Create non-workdays

 - Leave feedback

 - Set calling preferences

-- Set preferences of what schools they want to accept jobs at
+- Set school preferences

-- Training materials are also available to you online
+- Access training materials

 Create a Frontline Account

 Substitutes will receive two emails from Frontline.
 One email is a welcome letter and the second email will be an invitation to create a new Frontline account.